lsst-dm/dmtn-310/index.md

 In addition, `Datastore.export()` copies the files to a specified location.
 Prompt Processing pods could write the files to a staging area separate from the central Butler datastore directory, and the writer service could move them to their final location.
+This has the downside of potentially doubling the bandwidth requirements for the file copy, depending on the S3 implementation.

 Alternatively, the pods could write the files directly to their final destination in the datastore, but this increases the chances of consistency problems between the database and the files on disk.

 #### Chained collection update
 The name of the collection can be transferred in JSON as a plain string, and